Aloe Vera Pups for Planting

 Also known as medicinal Aloe Vera, burn plant, desert lily and even the elephant's gall, Aloe Vera is a succulent plant in the genus 'aloe' family.
 Scientifically, it's known as Aloe barbadensis.
 Its first use dates back to over 6,000 years, and it is believed to have originated from Sudan in Africa.

 Spanish, Greek, African, Egyptian, Japanese, Italian, Persian and Indian civilizations, among many others, recognized the value of the aloe plant.
 It is found in large numbers in Africa, India and other arid and semi-arid regions across the world because it does well in warm, dry climates.

 The aloe plant has thick, fleshy leaves whose color range from dark to a light shade of green.
 Certain aloe species feature white flecks on the lower and upper parts of their stems.
 The plants also have saw-toothed edges on the leaves that can easily prick if not handled with care.
-It is able to grow indoors or outdoors and its flowers bloom in summer.
+It can grow indoors or outdoors, and its flowers bloom in summer.